 "But I will and I'll write to tell you all about it, because there is no better food in the world than pizza.
 My younger brother and I ate pizza at Villa Rosa in Wollaston once a month.
 I hoped that they served it on the other side of life.

 "Peut-etre."
-Yves wasn't a true believer, but Jacques said, "J'adore le pizza."
+Yves wasn't a true believer in pizza, but Jacques said, "J'adore le pizza."

 A month later I bid fare-well to the Frenchmen.
-They were stuck in Lijiang for a half-year.
+They were stuck in Lijiang for another half-year.

 "Write us about the pizza.
 We will be waiting."
 Yves wished me well.